popeindustries/nodeconf-oslo-2016/README.md

 At that time, the team was 3 developers strong, and the application looked something like this...

-[STEP] ...a giant blob of data lying under a layer of XML, with several view render layers handling requests for mobile pages, desktop pages, app embedded views, svgs, pdfs, and more!
+[STEP] ...a giant blob of data lying under a layer of XML, with several view render layers handling requests for mobile pages, desktop pages, app embedded views, svgs, pdfs, and probably a lot more!

 It was a (largely) reliable system that had proven itself over several years...